 In 2015 the Supreme Court marks its 200-years anniversary.

-On the 30 June 2015 it is 200 years since the Supreme Court held its first hearing and passed its first judgment.
-The 200-years anniversary will be marked on Tuesday 30 June 2015 at 11:00 a.m. with a ceremony in the Supreme Court's large court room.
-The King, President of the Parliament and Prime Minister in addition to invited guests, amongst others from the Nordic countries, will be present.
+On 30 June 2015 it was 200 years since the Supreme Court held its first hearing and passed its first judgment.
+The 200-years anniversary was marked on Tuesday 30 June 2015 in the Supreme Court's large court room.
+The King, President of the Parliament and Prime Minister in addition to invited guests, amongst others from the Nordic countries, attended the meeting.

-Later on the same day the Government will give a reception for the Supreme Court and guests at Akershus Castle.
-The next day – 1 July – the Supreme Court invite to an Open House with tours and short lectures about the activities of the Court, important events and development through the Supreme Court's history.
+Later on the same day the Government gave a reception for the Supreme Court and guests at Akershus Castle.
+The day after – 1 July – the Supreme Court invited to an Open House with tours and short lectures about the activities of the Court, important events and development through the Supreme Court's history.

 The Supreme Court in the jubilee year

-On this occasion Norges Bank will on 7 May introduce a new circulative coin with its motive tied to the Supreme Court.
-The bank's governor Øystein Olsen will present the coin at the Supreme Court to Chief Justice Tore Schei, who will receive it on behalf of the Supreme Court.
-Among the invited is the artist himself, members of the Preg Committee and representatives from Norges Bank, as well as Supreme Court Justices and other employees of the Court.
+On this occasion Norges Bank on 7 May introduced a new circulative coin with its motive tied to the Supreme Court.
+The bank's governor Øystein Olsen presented the coin at the Supreme Court to Chief Justice Tore Schei, who received it on behalf of the Supreme Court.
+Among the invited was the artist himself, members of the Preg Committee and representatives from Norges Bank, as well as Supreme Court Justices and other employees of the Court.

-A new edition of the Supreme Court's history which covers the time period from 1965 until the present, will be published by the Norwegian Court Administration and presented in the Supreme Court on 1 June.
+A new edition of the Supreme Court's history which covers the time period from 1965 until the present, was published by the Norwegian Court Administration and presented in the Supreme Court on 1 June.
 The edition is written by Professor Jørn Øyrehagen Sunde from the University of Bergen.

-On 22 June at 15:00 p.m. at an arrangement at the Supreme Court an anniversary book will be presented where the main weight of the articles are on the role which the Supreme Court has played on the evolution of law on different law areas.
-Here there will also be presented articles about among others things "Supreme Court Justices" by Anine Kierulf and Rune Slagstad, "Lawyers and the Supreme Court" by Berit Reiss-Andersen, "The Gravity of Dissenting Votes" by Ola Mestad, and other more general articles about the present activities of the Supreme Court.
+On 22 June at an arrangement at the Supreme Court an anniversary book was presented where the main weight of the articles are on the role which the Supreme Court has played on the evolution of law on different law areas.
+Also presented in the book are articles about among others things "Supreme Court Justices" by Anine Kierulf and Rune Slagstad, "Lawyers and the Supreme Court" by Berit Reiss-Andersen, "The Gravity of Dissenting Votes" by Ola Mestad, and other more general articles about the present activities of the Supreme Court.

-The Postal Office will in October issue a new stamp on the occasion of the anniversary.
+The Postal Office will on 3 October issue a new stamp on the occasion of the anniversary.